 |17.||Nikon D80||Y||- / -||-||-||-||2.0||-||-||-|

-Both the T5 and the V-LUX 1 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the V-LUX 1 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 1 was replaced by the Leica V-LUX 2, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5 Manual (free pdf) or the online Leica V-LUX 1 Manual.
+Further information on the features and operation of the T5 and V-LUX 1 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Leica V-LUX 1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T5 or the Leica V-LUX 1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel T5: